 If you are using, buying or selling a fibre product with a name that does not appear on this list, contact your local trading standards service for advice.

-Textile products in sold in multipacks - such as floorcloths, cleaning cloths, handkerchiefs, bun nets and hair nets, wash-gloves, face flannels, etc - of the same type and fibre composition may have inclusive rather than individual labelling.
-The full list of products to which this allowance may be applied can be found in annex VI of EU Regulation (EU) No 1007/2011.
+Textile products sold in multipacks - such as floor cloths, cleaning cloths, handkerchiefs, bun nets and hair nets, wash gloves, face flannels, etc - of the same type and fibre composition may have inclusive rather than individual labelling (in other words, on the packaging of the multipack).
+The full list of products to which this allowance may be applied can be found in Annex VI to Regulation (EU) No 1007/2011.